ZeroBone/PresMonDec/README.md

 Two different decomposability checking methods for Presburger arithmetic (over natural numbers) are implemented.
 Both of them can be used by importing the `src/presmondec.py` module.

 The decomposability checkers support modular arithmetic, i.e. congruence relations like `5 * x ≡ 3 * y mod 7`.
 These relations must however be constructed using the `congruent` function defined in the same module.
-The arguments are the left and right-hand sides as well as the modulo which must be a constant.
-So, for example, the above statement must be constructed using
+The arguments are the left- and right-hand sides as well as the modulo, which must be a constant.
+For example, the above statement must be constructed using
 ```python
 from z3 import *
 from presmondec import congruent